Pearl of Africa

 When you're in or near Jinja anyway you don't want to miss the chance to ride horseback for a different perspective.
 A two- or three-hour ride on these great healthy horses is just one of those special experiences you will not soon forget.
 The views over the Nile are great and the people waving to you as you pass their local villages will surely bring a smile to your face.
 The horses are very well trained and maintained by their Australian owners.
 There are horses for riders of all experience levels.

-Uganda's only bungee jumping at Klagala falls near the wild water lodge is one of Uganda’s best experiences.
+Uganda's only bungee jumping at Jinja Kalagala falls near wild water lodge is one of Uganda’s best experiences.
 For those with the stomach, this will be an unforgettable experience.

-Fishing on both River Nile and Lake Victoria is home to one of the largest freshwater fish species in the world, the mighty Nile Perch.
+Jinja Fishing Safari tour on both River Nile and Lake Victoria are home to one of the largest freshwater fish species in the world, the mighty Nile Perch.
 We can now offer you the opportunity to pursue these fish on both water bodies.
-You can either book full day, morning, or afternoon trips that cater to either the first-timers or the experienced anglers.
+You can either book full day, morning, or afternoon trips which cater for either the first-timers or the experienced anglers.
 Multi-day camping trips can also be organized.
-All fishing gear, camping equipment (if staying overnight), safety gear, and drinking water are provided.
+All fishing gear, camping equipment (if staying overnight), safety gear and drinking water are provided.